With Easter just around the corner, thoughts are turning towards spring, and well–towards chocolate.

 When I was a little girl, my mother really overdid it.

-Gift-giving was clearly her love language and well–let’s just say that I got waaaay too much gifting in the chocolate department at Easter (one of my favorite were the teeny Cadbury eggs, pictured above :-).)
+Gift-giving was clearly her love language and well–let’s just say that I got waaaay too much gifting in the chocolate department at Easter (one of my favorites were the teeny Cadbury eggs, pictured above :-).)

 I’d come downstairs in the morning and we’d have a quick little hunt for a not-so-little Easter basket.